Renukamehta13/demo/README.md

 # demo
-demo for gibash to github link to repositiory
+demo for gitbash to github link to repositiory